rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl

 ## 2021-06-05
 Figured out the issue with [turbo speeding vrr but slowing down the overall code](https://discourse.julialang.org/t/turbo-speeds-routine-slows-down-everything-else/).
+Keeping @inbounds @simd, but it has neglegible, if any benefit, and I might take it out again.

 Got basic threading to work.
 Roughly a factor of 2 speed up at 4 threads.